 A new state-of-the-art LIMS (Laboratory Information Management System) was completed in 2005 which now provides a tool to improve service to our clients.The same LIMS system now links all of our labs worldwide.
 Our customers can now track their orders through WEBLIMS.

 In 2003-2006, the lab in Ancaster was expanded to 50,000 sq. ft.
 Sample preparation facilities were greatly increased and were further expanded in 2007.
 We have added more fire assay capability and have added several new Thermo 6500 state-of-the-art ICPs.
 New automated titration equipment will allow more rapid and accurate titrations.
 The INAA capability was increased 30%.
 Automated fusion capacity for XRF was doubled in 2006 and increased again in 2009.

-Also in 2006, ACTLABS established a full laboratory, including fire assay and ICP using state-of-the-art ICP technology, in Nuuk, Greenland.
-A state-of-the-art laboratory was also commissioned in Ulaan Baatar, Mongolia and was headed by Douglas Read.
+In 2006, a state-of-the-art laboratory was commissioned in Ulaan Baatar, Mongolia.
 This lab provides fire assay, leachwell cyanide technology, state-of-the-art fast sequential atomic absorption analysis and x-ray fluorescence methods on site as well as the full range of ACTLABS methodologies.

 In 2007, two more Varian 735 ICPs and three more Perkin Elmer Sciex ELAN 9000s were added in Ancaster.
 A new Panalytical Expert Pro XRD system was installed and a new Panalytical Axios Advanced XRF was commissioned.
 A third Panalytical Axios Advanced XRF was added in 2009.